tedklin/dynamical/docs/design.md

 - access control
     - public using declarations for type names
         - Users can avoid errors in specifying the various dimensions of the system matrices.
-        - Users can easily create special matrices (through easy functions defined by Eigen) to pass in.
+        - Users can easily create special matrices (through functions defined by Eigen) of the correct type.
         - Eliminate the verbosity of declaring Eigen library fixed matrix types.
     - public constant A, B, C, D
         - Eliminate the need for trivial getters ([C.131](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#c131-avoid-trivial-getters-and-setters)).